 5 Biggest Challenges with Concierge Medicine

 Happiness is worth pursuing and it’s also, in some cases, possible to predict.
-You’re looking at concierge medicine likely because traditional care hasn’t been an ideal experience for you.
+You’re looking at concierge medicine likely because traditional primary care hasn’t been a great experience for you.
 We think you’re right to look for an option that satisfies you.

-But that doesn’t mean every one of you will find the perfect concierge practice fit, at least not right away.
+But that doesn’t mean everyone will find the perfect concierge practice fit, at least not right away.
 Let’s protect you by working backward.

-What are some of the biggest challenges that lead to dissatisfaction or disappointment with concierge care?
+What are some of the biggest challenges that lead to dissatisfaction or disappointment with concierge medicine?

 By identifying those, hopefully, you can learn from their lessons and find the right concierge doctor for you, faster.